What are the commonly used terms for scoring that I should be familiar with?

 - Item: a question or task that appears on an assessment or test

-- Practice Module: the training session, practice test and qualifying test
+- Training Module: the training session, which includes an introductory video, the scoring guide, training responses, a practice test and the qualifying test (see below)

 - Qualifying Test: the test used to assess a scorer’s ability to accurately score student responses

-- Scoring Window: a specific time period (with a start and end date) during which the online system is available for scoring
+- Scoring Window: a specific time period (with a start and end date) during which the e-assessment scoring system is available for training and scoring

-- Validity: the measure by which scorer accuracy is determined
+- Validity: the measure by which a scorer’s accuracy is determined through the use of student responses that have already been scored by an expert

 - Cumulative Validity Incentive Threshold: the final average validity attained during the scoring activity that is needed for scorers to receive incentive payment